Five Famous Modern Musicians from Austria

 There is no doubt, that music is one of the first things that come to mind when thinking about Austria.
 With Vienna, the self-titled world capital of music, and at least a dozen of internationally renowned festivals all over the country, we sure are proud of what Austrian musicians have created over the last 500+ years.
 In this article we will have a look at a distinguished selection of modern musicians, who are famous in Austria and beyond.
 Don’t forget to click the links provided to listen to some of the finest Austrian songs ever composed!

 A vast majority of visitors from foreign countries, be it tourists or businessmen, has a certain musical expectation when walking through the capital.
 It is almost like there was a melody accompanying the many sights and historic buildings.
 For most people, the first piece of music that comes to mind when thinking about Austria is the waltz “An der schönen blauen Donau” by Johann Strauss the Younger.
-It is much more beloved than our official national anthem, that can be heard at sport events.
+It is much more beloved than our official national anthem, which can be heard at sports events.
 Indeed, it’s classic music that the world knows us for.
-Strauss, Mozart, Beethoven (although born in Bonn) are just the tip of the iceberg.
+Strauss, Mozart, and Beethoven (although born in Bonn) are just the tip of the iceberg.
 If you really want to get into Austrian classic music, be prepared to get lost in the almost unmanageable list of important musicians.

 A lot could be said, even libraries could be filled, with the names and works of noteworthy pieces of music composed in Austria.
 The ever-thriving music scene in Austria, especially in Vienna, is far too diverse to be covered with just one short article.
 But we allow ourselves to present to you a fine selection of bands and singers, that do not belong to the classic canon.
 Instead, our selection presents five Austrian musicians to you that are popular right now and can be heard in many bars and clubs in Austria – two internationally acclaimed musicians and three you might have never heard of.
 So put your headphones on, turn the volume up and wherever you are at the moment, enjoy our playlist!